DataDog/dd-opentracing-cpp/doc/configuration.md

 - **Default value**: `"web"`

 ### Environment
-The default release environment in which the service is running, e.g. "staging" or "prod".
+The default release environment in which the service is running, e.g. "prod," "dev," or "staging."

+Environment is one of the core properties associated with a service, together with its name and version.
+See [Unified Service Tagging][9].

 - **TracerOptions member**: `std::string environment`
 - **JSON property**: `"environment"` _(string)_
 - **Environment variable**: `DD_ENV`
 - **Default value**: `""`

-### Sampling Rate
+### Sample Rate
-The default probability that a trace beginning with this tracer will be sampled for ingestion.
+The default probability that a trace beginning at this tracer will be sampled for ingestion.

 For more information about the configuration of trace sampling, see